|LabVIEW 2015 Help|

-Sets values to one or more controls for the VI you reference.
+Sets values to the controls for the VI you reference.
 This function offers better performance than VI Server objects that write to the terminal of a front panel control, such as using the Value property in the Control class.
 However, this function requires more advanced application design than other methods for setting control values.

 |VI Refnum specifies a reference to the VI for which you want to set multiple control values.
 You can wire a strict or non-strict reference to this input.
 The default is a reference to the current VI.|